-Using [REDACTED] data retrieved by the [REDACTED] reporting tool from October 1, 2017 to September 29, 2018, there were 871,590 instances where an employee and supervisor should have attested to and approved time.
+Using [REDACTED] data retrieved by the [REDACTED] reporting tool from October 1, 2018 to September 28, 2019, there were 765,545 instances where an employee and supervisor should have attested to and certified time.
 The [REDACTED] reports show employee attestation and supervisory approval data for each employee throughout the entire year.
-On a day to day basis, the reports show each employees bureau, team, date worked, if they attested to their time, and if the supervisor approved the employees time.
+On a day-to-day basis, the reports show each employee's bureau, team, date worked, if they attested to their time, and if the supervisor certified the employee's time.

-Employees did not attest to their time in 9,851 instances, a noncompliance rate of 1.13%.
-We noted significant improvement from FY 2017 to FY 2018.
-We saw a drop in noncompliance from 6.70% in FY 2017 for the Department as a whole.
+Employees did not attest to their time in 13,535 instances, a noncompliance rate of 1.77%.
+This is an increase from the 9,851 missing attestation count for FY 2018.
+Noncompliance increased from 1.13% Department wide in FY 2018 to 1.77% for FY 2019.